perticascatalin/Research/RelationalPROG/in_depth.md

 ## Relational reasoning in deep learning: a parallel between solving visual and programming tasks

+**Report on Bibliography**

+**Overall Goals:**

+- research possible ways to integrate relational reasoning in deep learning models
+- investigate the role of relational reasoning in solving programming tasks

-The current report makes a detailed pass through the referenced material in [study abstract](https://github.com/perticascatalin/Research/blob/master/RelationalPROG/exec_abstract.md).
+Based on our overall research goals, the current report presents a study of our selected bibliography by making a detailed pass through the material referenced in [study abstract](https://github.com/perticascatalin/Research/blob/master/RelationalPROG/exec_abstract.md).

 ### Content